CSCfi/swift-browser-ui/CONTRIBUTING.md

 We have a handful of unit tests and UI tests.
 In our Git workflow unit tests are run on every Push and Pull Request, while UI tests run on every Pull Request.

-For more information this guide on [swift-browser-ui testing](https://swift-browser-ui.readthedocs.io/en/latest/testing.html) might be worth a read.

 ### Submitting Issues

 We have templates for submitting new issues, that you can fill out.
 For example if you found a bug, use the Bug Report template